m-kumaran/kumaran.me/content/home/experience.md

 weight = 40  # Order that this section will appear.

 title = "Experience"
-subtitle = "I have experience in manging global team and worked in India, Dubai, USA, and the UK"
+subtitle = "Managed global teams across India, Dubai, USA, and the UK"

 # Date format for experience
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format